 Niki Ridgley, FDA Integrative Counselling; Registered MBACP (Accred); BA (hons)

-I am a qualified counsellor and psychotherapist with experience of working with both adults, young people and couples.
+I am a BACP accredited counsellor and psychotherapist with experience of working with adults, young people and couples.
 My personal style is warm and empathic and I provide a safe, confidential and non judgemental environment in which you can explore any issues that are causing you concern or preventing you from living life in the way you want to.
 I have experience working as a counsellor within several well respected Agencies, in settings including GP's Surgeries and a Sixth Form College.
-I am also a trained drugs and alcohol counsellor and work for Catalyst, (formerly known as SADAS), an addiction counselling service, on a voluntary basis.
+I am also a trained drugs and alcohol counsellor and worked for Catalyst, (formerly known as SADAS), an addiction counselling service, with all types of addiction, including gambling and gaming.
+I ran a friends and family group in Dorking offering copping strategies for people affected by the addictive behaviours of their loved ones.
+I am a trained volunteer for East Surrey Domestic Abuse Service and am trained to deliver the Freedom Programme for survivors of domestic abuse.
 My private practice is located in Dorking, within easy reach of Leatherhead, Reigate and Crawley and has free off road parking.
+I also offer telephone and Online counselling session for individuals.

 I am able to work with you at your own pace, on an open ended basis, or for a shorter time period which we can agree together.
 My aim is to enable you to find ways to manage any issues or concerns you may be experiencing, no matter how big or small, so that you can live your life more fully.